 At the opposite end of the spectrum are women with skinny calves.
 Ladies, you need boots that measure 13 3/4″ or less around.
 Also, look for boots with elastic insets sewn into the shaft for a tighter fit.
 These Stitches Over the Knee Stretch Boots are a good example of that.

-6. Fringe and Colored Suede Boots are Trendy
+6. Colorful Suede Boots are Trendy

 Colored tall, flat suede boots are also great for casual look and work with jeans or leggings.
 I bought these Tall Suede Merlot Stuart Weitzman Boots this fall and I’m loving them!

 If your feet ache, but you want height, consider a wedge heel that distributes your weight more evenly making it easier and more comfortable to walk in tall boots.